luawax/.github/profile/README.md

 * Why you came by that way?
 Well written tests are also documentation;

-> 2. The traveller that doesn't map its progress needs to rediscover it again
+> 2. The traveller that doesn't map its progress needs to rediscover
-> everyday.
+> it again everyday.

-Write good documentation, not outside code but _inside it_:
+Write good documentation, not outside code but _inside its tests_:

 * Point the traps;
 * Explain how to use and when not to use;

 * Golden rule 1: Avoid to be so silent;
 * Golden rule 2: Avoid to be merely a chatter;

 > 3. Reforming is good, rebuild is not.
-If a house is built on good ground,
-> with good foundations, you can reform it, improve it everyday.
-Otherwise
-> anything will be breaking changes or lead to improvisation of crumbling roof
-> and walls.
+Foundations shouldn't be
+> reformed, only improved, unless you just want to ruin it all.

 * Think before start (plan tests);
 * Choose the right place (library, naming etc.);
 * Chose the right material (smaller and robust dependencies);
 * Do each thing at its time (write code to be time resistant);

+Good code, is time proof.
+Unnecessary breaking changes are wasteful since a lot of code everywhere can be using your code.

 > 4. You can do things with ten different tools... but if you choose to carry